FAR ponders takeover bid from Australian investment fund

 Furthermore, the offer is subject to a minimum acceptance condition of enabling Samuel Terry Asset Management to get a relevant interest in at least 50.1 per cent of all FAR shares – on a fully diluted basis – while other conditions for the completion stipulate no material adverse change in relation to FAR, the S&P/ASX200 index or the Brent Crude Futures Price; no material acquisitions, disposals or new commitments in relation to FAR and its subsidiaries; FAR declares no distributions; no regulatory action and customary no prescribed occurrences in relation to FAR.

-In addition, the company announced that it will consider the offer and advise shareholders of its recommendation in due course, explaining that there is no certainty the intended takeover bid will be completed.
+In addition, the company will consider the offer and advise shareholders of its recommendation in due course, explaining that there is no certainty the intended takeover bid will be completed.
 The firm also appointed Baker McKenzie as its legal advisors in relation to this bid.

 To remind, following the completion of the sale to Woodside, FAR has no remaining interest in the RSSD licences offshore Senegal – Rufisque Offshore, Sangomar Offshore, and Sangomar Deep Offshore – however, FAR may receive future payments of up to $55 million from the time of first oil production from the Sangomar field, which is targeted for 2023.